 If you're a fan of music and entertainment (who isn't?!) and traveling to the Greater Phoenix area, don't miss out on some of the great concerts, performances, and showcases of talent that this Arizona region offers up to guests.

-In Chandler, the Sonoran Sunset Series offers guests special family-friendly concerts on select evenings in December at the Environmental Education Center, or you can head over to Glendale for the Glendale Community College performances of students and faculty of the school.
+In Chandler, the Sonoran Sunset Series offers families a special holiday concert on December 20, 2018 at the Environmental Education Center, or you can head over to Glendale for the Glendale Community College performances of students and faculty of the school.

 At the Desert Ridge Marketplace, there are concerts every Friday and Saturday nights at the "Desert Ridge Concert Series," or you can head over to Downtown Gilbert's Heritage District for a concert the Water Tower Plaza (across from Hale Theater).